absk1317/grain/README.md

 Backup:

-1.We can configure backup using `backup` gem.
+1. We can configure backup using `backup` gem.
 Detailed instructions can be found here: https://adevelopersdiary.com/automated-database-backup-with-ruby-backup-gem/

 Logging:

 1. Use `lograge` gem for structured logging in JSON format.
 2. Install ELK/Zinc Observe stack on a separate server.
-3. Install filebeat/fluentd on the server to ship logs to ELK stack.
+3. Install filebeat/fluentd on the server.
 4. Configure filebeat/fluentd to ship logs to the ELK or the Zinc Observe server.

 Loadbalancing: